 The basic principles embodied by the Two Row Wampum are central to claims of Indigenous sovereignty.
 Kaswentha offers a glimpse into a relationship that once was, and could be once again.
-The claims we are all treaty people and we should honour the Two Row Wampum helps flip the script and puts onus on the settler state to hold up its end of the sacred promise.
+The claims that we should honour the Two Row Wampum helps flip the script and puts onus on the settler state to hold up its end of the sacred promise.
 It doesn’t let Indigenous Peoples off the hook either though.
 They also have work to do.

 The Two Row Wampum is just a part of a long series of treaties and alliances known as the Covenant Chain, and it can help remind us of the complexities of treaty relationships between the Indigenous nations of Turtle Island and the new settler states who were forming on ancient lands.
 This is likely not something you’ve read in the history books.
 It’s an interesting, albeit often violent, history and that’s only the last 400 years.
 Imagine the lessons we could learn if we looked back further.

-Even if we look beyond the Two Row Wampum as a treaty, it also serves as a productive metaphor for Reconciliation today:
+Even if we look beyond the Two Row Wampum as a treaty, it also serves as a productive metaphor for building better relationships:

 “The Two Row is a foundational philosophical principle, a universal relationship of non-domination, balance, and harmony between different forces.
 The Two Row principles of peace, respect, and friendship can exist within any relationship between autonomous beings working in concert.
 These include nation-to-nation relationships, dynamics between lovers and partners, and the relationship between human beings and our environment.” - Tom Keefer